neu-se/CS4530-CS5500-Spring-2021/assignments/project-plan.md

 The project plan will include:
 * *Revised* Introductory problem statement: what problem in Covey.Town does your (proposed) feature solve?
 Provide a paragraph (or two) that describes why you are interested in building this feature.
-* *Revised* User stories and acceptance criteria: high level description of how users will interact with your new feature.
-* Revised acceptance testing criteria (based on feedback on the project pitch)
+* *Revised* User stories and acceptance criteria: high level description of how users will interact with your new feature (based on feedback on the project pitch)
 * High level architecture: Describe the key components in your feature (or how your feature relates to the existing components of Covey.Town)
 * Work breakdown: Define engineering tasks that will be necessary to implement your new feature.
 * Schedule: Provide a weekly schedule for completion of these tasks.